xtekky/gpt4free/LEGAL_NOTICE.md

 ## Legal Notice

 This repository is **not associated with or endorsed** by the providers of the APIs contained herein.
 This project is intended **for educational purposes only**.
 It is a personal project aimed at learning and exploration.
-Owners of any included sites or services may contact me to improve their security or request the removal of their content from this repository.
+Owners of any included sites or services may contact me via https://g4f.dev/community to improve their security or request the removal of their content from this repository.

 ### **Affiliation Disclaimer**